 To fill in on the perfect Asian bucket list, I’ve asked for help from fellow travel bloggers who have been to some amazing places.
-Get ready to find new gems to travel to on your next trip to Asia.
+Get ready to find new experiences, hidden gems, and amazing Asia landmarks for your next adventure.

 One of the world’s most amazing places is without a doubt Bagan in Myanmar.
 With the remains of more than 2200 pagodas and temples spread over an area of 104 square km.
 Throughout the 9th to the 13th century, Bagan was built to be the capital of the Pagan Kingdom with more than 4400 temples and stupas.

 What makes Bagan so special, is that there are hardly any tourists there and you can explore the pagodas without the crowds.
 A truly magical place to add to your bucket list.
 You can easily travel from Mandalay or Yangon to Bagan by bus, train, or plane.